shopware/docs/resources/guidelines/documentation-guidelines/07-embedding-external-repositories.md

 pnpm i
 ```

-We also want to create a new branch.
+We also want to create a new branch so we can test the integration first in the pull request, then merge it to the `main` branch and do production deployment.

 ```bash
 git checkout -b feature/embed-meteor-icon-kit